On September 1, 1866, the first US Beer stamps were issued.

-In 1875, another series of Beer stamps was produced.
-Once again it included seven denominations, but this time they all had the same central vignette, which was called “Bacchus Serving the First Fermented Brew to Man.”
+In 1875, another new series of Beer stamps was produced.
+Once again it included seven denominations, but this time they all had the same central vignette, which was called “Bacchus Serving the First Fermenter Brew to Man.”

 A new series in 1878 returned to featuring portraits of notable Americans, though this set featured a different group – George Washington, Thomas Corwin, Thomas Hart Benton, George Thomas, Thomas Jefferson, Andrew Johnson, and Silas Wright.

 Twenty years later, the stamps of 1878 were surcharged to reflect an increase in the tax rate to $2 per barrel.
 The increase was put in place to help fund the Spanish-American War.
 Later in 1898, the stamps were reprinted with the new increased values.

 In 1901, the federal beer tax was reduced to $1.60 per barrel and new stamps featuring the same portraits from the previous issue were produced.
 Then in 1902, the tax rate was reduced to $1, so some stamps were surcharged and then all the stamps were again reissued at the new rate.